|UCAS code||A101||Duration||4 years (BM BCh)|

 - A levels (or equivalent): In addition to your degree, you must also have passes at A-level of at least AAB with an A or A* in Chemistry (if A-levels taken within last 5 years), of which one must be chemistry (unless you have a chemistry degree).
 Applicants must also have one from Biology, Physics or Mathematics at A-level.
-Applicants with a degree in a subject other than bioscience, you must also have a qualification in biology at GCSE or O-level, or dual-award science GCSE, or an equivalent qualification.
+Applicants with a degree in a subject other than bioscience must have a qualification in biology at GCSE or equivalent level.
+For more information, please see the Medical School website.

 If English is not your first language you may also need to meet our English language requirements.

 The application process for the graduate-entry/ accelerated medicine course (A101) is slightly different to those for the standard course.
 Please read this page carefully to ensure you take all the steps you need to make an application.
 For more information about any of the application stages please visit the Medical Faculty website.

 All candidates must take the Biomedical Admissions Test (BMAT) as part of their application and no student is admitted without interview.
 Successful candidates must meet our requirements for health and fitness to practise.